 Social Action Theme: Diversity

-Jewish Value: Ahavat Ger: Welcoming the Stranger: “We are strangers in a strange land”
+Jewish Value: Ahavat Ger: Identifying the Stranger: “We are strangers in a strange land”

 Jewish Literacy Theme: Jews in Social Movements